Stevens29081997/Masterarbeit_Kevin_Stevens/README.md

 # Masterarbeit_Kevin_Stevens
 This is the repository for my Master's thesis.
-It contains all files that are used witin the thesis, such as the corpora and code.
+It contains all files that are used within the thesis, such as the corpora and code.